Gut feeling: Make sure your calves’ is a good one

 “In previous studies, we have studied the communities that colonize digestive systems using cultures; however, this gave us a limited picture of what was actually happening in the rumen or intestine” said Wade Abbott, University of Lethbridge adjunct professor of Agriculture and Agri-Food Canada.
 “After the humane genome project that came out in the early 2000s, there started to be a real change in how scientists studied these communities.
 We can now see what DNA is present within the microbiomes and how it changes based on diet, sickness and stress.
 We can now study microorganisms that can’t be cultured to give us a better picture of what is there.”

 Abbott’s team is currently working to put together a large data base of genes and bacteria to better understand the functions of the individual genes, how various feeds are metabolized and how nutrients and carbohydrates respond to the bacteria living in the rumen.

-"We are trying to determine what happens to the microbiome when an animal is offered different nutrients," he said.
-"The idea is if we can get an idea of how an ruminant digests different ingredients in a ration, we have a strong basis for making educated decisions on the feed ration in a feedlot setting to help the animal digest the feed more efficiently."
+“We are trying to determine what happens to the microbiome when an animal is offered different nutrients,” he said.
+“The idea is if we can get an idea of how a ruminant digests different ingredients in a ration, we have a strong basis for making educated decisions on the feed ration in a feedlot setting to help the animal digest the feed more efficiently.”